Magicrafter13/blog-docker/README.md

 database itself is not saved between image runs (for example, you're using the docker compose method without a volume), then this is pointless and will not produce the desired results.
+4. If you do not want the Docker image to touch your database at all (as in, modifying data), set `REBUILD_DB` to false, and don't volume mount `/app/posts` at all.
+This should effectively prevent any attempts at modifying data (you can also just disable write related permissions on the database).
 ### Ports
 uWSGI runs on port 80 in the container.